9 Best SIPP Providers 2024 [Compare Charges Side by Side]

 3. Moneyfarm SIPP: Best robo-advice SIPP.
 Your investment portfolio is created and managed by experts at a low cost.

 5. Fidelity SIPP: Great for beginners but slightly more expensive – offers a wide range of investment options, including low-cost funds.
+Well-known brand with a good reputation.

-6. Vanguard SIPP: Joint cheapest SIPP for portfolios under £80k (0.15% pa, capped at £375 per year) – but, investment options are limited to only Vanguard’s own funds, and becomes more expensive than InvestEngine at higher account values.
+6. Vanguard SIPP: Joint cheapest SIPP for portfolios under £80k (0.15% pa, capped at £375 per year) – but, investment options are limited to only Vanguard’s own funds, and becomes more expensive at higher account values.

-7. Freetrade SIPP: Low fees for larger pension pots over £80k (fixed at just £11.99 per month) and great trading and FX fees, however, limited to equities only (no funds!)
+7. Freetrade SIPP: Low fees for larger pension pots over £80k (fixed at just £11.99 per month) and great trading and FX fees, however, limited to equities only (no funds!).

 8. Hargreaves Lansdown SIPP: Best for beginners – great customer service, great app and online platform, and excellent research teams (but you pay for it with higher fees, unless you invest in equities only).